 This is simply offering to the parent or wards of the student that their images or videos might be posted on social media, so they can either give their consent or not.

-It won’t be ideal for you to post students picture online without the consent of their parents.
-For parent’s that do not accept, what you do is left to you.
+It won’t be ideal for you to post any student’s picture online without the consent of their parents.
+For parents that do not accept, what you do is left to you.

 You can decide to make them exceptions for the child or not accept them at all.